 Rexburg, located in Madison County, is a great Idaho destination to visit because of its natural beauty.
 There are also many activities to choose from, so you won’t be bored when visiting this small town in ID!

 The Nature Park is an excellent option for a peaceful day.
 There’s something for everyone at the park, from scenic paths to picnic areas and fishing ponds.
 For golf lovers, there is also a golf course on the premises.

 Snowmobiles and dune buggies can be used to explore the St. Anthony sand dunes, which are perfect for adventurers to throw onto their itinerary!

 If you enjoy picturesque waterfall views, then a must-visit spot is Fall Creek Falls.
 It is one of the most beautiful waterfalls in Idaho.
 Also, be sure to stop by gorgeous Upper Mesa Falls, another mind-blowing waterfall in the area!

 Located on the magnificent 600-foot-wide-falls on the Snake River, Idaho Falls is a town with something for everyone!

 Cycling and hiking are excellent options for active tourists and one of the top spots to do this is on the local Greenbelt.
 The route follows the river, passing through the downtown and past the waterfall.

-The Art Museum of Eastern Idaho is a must-see for connoisseurs.
+The Art Museum of Eastern Idaho is a must-see for connoisseurs and is one of the best things to do in Idaho Falls.
 It’s an incredible place for some unique displays that focus on art education, with pieces by both emerging and well-known artists.

 The Potato Museum is another interesting site to visit.
 Idaho is famous for its potatoes, so it’s no surprise that there’s a museum dedicated to them there!